Sectional density

 Sectional density (often abbreviated SD) is the ratio of an object's mass to its cross sectional area with respect to a given axis.
 It conveys how well an object's mass is distributed (by its shape) to overcome resistance along that axis.

 Sectional density is used in gun ballistics.
 In this context, it is the ratio of a projectile's weight (often in either kilograms, grams, pounds or grains) to its transverse section (often in either square centimeters, square millimeters or square inches), with respect to the axis of motion.
 It conveys how well an object's mass is distributed (by its shape) to overcome resistance along that axis.
 For illustration, a nail can penetrate a target medium with its pointed end first with less force than a coin of the same mass lying flat on the target medium.

-During World War II, bunker-busting Röchling shells were developed by German engineer August Cönders, based on the theory of increasing sectional density to improve penetration.
+During World War II, bunker-busting Röchling shells were developed by German engineer August Coenders, based on the theory of increasing sectional density to improve penetration.
 Röchling shells were tested in 1942 and 1943 against the Belgian Fort d'Aubin-Neufchâteau and saw very limited use during World War II.